CyrilleMesue/cyrillemesue.github.io/_pages/about.md

 * Bring Technology Innovation to the heart of the underdeveloped world.

 ### Slogan
-* We can all tap into infinite intelligence that God has installed in us.
-However, we need to first believe.
-* Respect and show God's love to everyone no matter the gender, age, race or religion, and Blessings shall come knocking at your door.
-* Everyone have the Potential to create an impact, but effort is required.
-* Team work might be the last resort.
-Don't journey alone.
+> Desire - Pursue - Believe - Acquire.

-> “If you want to go fast, go alone.
+> Teamwork >“If you want to go fast, go alone.
 If you want to go far, go together.”
 African Proverb

 ### Interest
   * Biomedical Research